 Learning to manage your time and asking for help can play a big role in achieving academic success.
-Incorporate strategies to help you avoid potential Honor Code violations this semester.
+Use these strategies to help you avoid potential Honor Code violations this semester.

 Review your syllabus

-Faculty include important information in each syllabus, including expectations for their course that you are required to follow.
+Faculty include important information in each syllabus, including expectations for their course that you must follow.
 This information will likely be different for each class.

 Read the syllabus for each of your classes.
 Awareness of class expectations can lower the likelihood of violating the Honor Code.
 For example, some faculty prohibit students from collaborating on coursework with classmates or using AI for assignments.
 With online courses, be aware of when you can and cannot use outside resources.
 Ask your instructor for clarification if you have any questions about the expectations stated in the syllabus.

 There are also campus-wide Honor Code expectations that are consistent in every class.
 For instance, resubmitting your own work without faculty permission is a violation of the Honor Code.
 You also cannot self-plagiarize your work—meaning you must cite any previously written work you use while completing a new assignment.
 You cannot reuse your own work without that citation.
-Review the Honor Code and go to your instructor with any questions.
+Review the Student Honor Code & Procedures and ask your instructor questions.

 Start coursework early